Anirudh1149/Netspeed_teest_python/README.md

 # Netspeed_teest_python

-This is a simple code i use PyCharm to code . you have to Import a Package first inorder to this code to run that is "speedtesst-cli".
+This is a simple code.
+I use PyCharm to code .

+you have to Import a Package first inorder to this code to run that is "speedtesst-cli".
 If not imported the code is of no use.